serialfuzzer/hackerTasks/README.md

 # hackerTasks
-hackerTasks is a checklist of the tasks you need to perform when attacking a web application.
+hackerTasks is a checklist of the tasks you need to perform when pentesting a web application.
 The checklist is copied from https://github.com/1lastBr3ath/tasks & http://mdsec.net/wahh/tasks.html.

 # Key Features
 - Checklist is an instance of a website, you can have multiple websites and their own instance of checklist.
 - The checklist stores checked task into a mysql database making the checklist persistent.
 - The application is responsive, the app should look good in most screen sizes.
 - The application supports login and registration
+- Credentials feature to store credentials for a target
+- Cross platform

 # Installation
   The application should be installed and running quite easily in linux operating systems if you already have Docker and docker-compose installed.